Configure Characters

 5. Click **Apply**.

-After enabling Read/Write on the texture, you can then drag your custom prefab into the 3D Model field in the Animation section, just like the default SK_BaseModel.
+After enabling Read/Write on the texture, you can then **drag your custom prefab into the 3D Model field** in the Animation section, just like the default SK\_BaseModel.

-Using Non–Game Creator 2 Characters
+### Using Non–Game Creator 2 Characters

-If you don’t need or want to use the Game Creator 2 Character Component, you can still use HeroBridge with these characters.
-This is often useful for stationary NPCs or characters controlled by other controller systems.
+If you don’t need or want to use the **Game Creator 2 Character Component**, you can still use **HeroBridge** with these characters.\

-However, it’s very important that the GameObject you assign in any “Sidekick Character” fields is the parent GameObject of the one containing the Animator component.
-This setup ensures that HeroBridge can correctly access and manipulate the character’s parts.
+However, it’s **very important** that the **GameObject** you assign in any **“Sidekick Character”** fields is the **parent GameObject** of the one containing the **Animator** component.\

-⚠️ Note: Compatibility with custom character controllers is not guaranteed and may require additional setup or scripting adjustments.
+> Compatibility with custom character controllers is **not guaranteed** and may require additional setup or scripting adjustments.